 A decade later, things were very different.
-The video recorder had become a ubiquitous accessory for most households, and video rentals were an increasingly important money spinner for film distributors.
-This proved to be especially true for low budget genre films, which were finding it increasingly difficult to find screen space and audiences in cinemas as drive ins closed and major studios established a stranglehold over the multiplexes.
-For the first time, a film which bombed theatrically could not only recoup its profits on video but could even become a surprise hit.
+The video recorder had become a ubiquitous accessory for most households, and video rentals were an increasingly important money-spinner for film distributors.
+This proved to be especially true for low budget genre films, which were finding it increasingly difficult to find screen space and audiences in cinemas as drive-ins closed and major studios established a stranglehold over the multiplexes.
+For the first time, a film that bombed theatrically could not only recoup its profits on video but could even become a surprise hit.

 In some instances, it was the recent theatrical hit, in others a movie with known stars.
-And in many cases it was the sequel to a previous hit.
-Home video sequels rarely had anything beyond a token theatrical release and rarely made money in cinemas – but their success on tape would ensure than many unlikely franchise would emerge.
+And in many cases, it was the sequel to a previous hit.
+Home video sequels rarely had anything beyond a token theatrical release and rarely made money in cinemas – but their success on tape would ensure that many unlikely franchises would emerge.
 Films such as Children of the Corn, Hellraiser, House and The Stepfather all became ongoing series despite poor theatrical box-office results.
 So, in 1991, Scanners was revived as another franchise.

 There are some nice touches dealing with the addictive nature of the drugs used to control the telepaths too, and some good gore set-pieces.
-The lead perormances are passable – certainly no worse than Stephen Lack’s in the first film – and it’s likely that if you were unaware of the original movie, you might well find this an impressively original movie.
+The lead performances are passable – certainly no worse than Stephen Lack’s in the first film – and it’s likely that if you were unaware of the original movie, you might well find this an impressively original movie.

-As well as aping the first film’s broad story, Scanners II also throws in another exploding head, taking a dramatic images from the original film and turning it into a thematic point – the implication being that you can’t have a Scanners film without an exploding head.
-Obviously made with one eye on the prospect of further sequels, French director Christian Duguay – making his feature film debut -handles the material well, and although critics were generally dismissive, the target audience were generally happy with the film, making a third instalment inevitable.
+As well as aping the first film’s broad story, Scanners II also throws in another exploding head, taking dramatic images from the original film and turning it into a thematic point – the implication being that you can’t have a Scanners film without an exploding head.
+Obviously made with one eye on the prospect of further sequels, French director Christian Duguay – making his feature film debut -handles the material well, and although critics were generally dismissive, the target audience was generally happy with the film, making a third instalment inevitable.

 Although it had taken a decade for the first Scanners sequel to appear, this third instalment arrived within twelve months of its predecessor, milking the market while it was hot in true video franchise style.
 However, stylistically, Scanners 3: The Takeover is light years removed from the first two films, presumably because the lack of any continuing characters meant that each film had to re-establish itself within the context of audience expectations for a film called ‘Scanners’.

 Opening up with a title scroll which informs us that Scanners have been able to pass their powers down through generations – apparently having been able to raise children regardless of their previously explored social dysfunction.
 In fact, the film opens up with a party where Scanner guests are encouraged to show their powers as a party trick – Times have indeed changed for the social misfits!
 But when one such trick goes badly wrong and results in a death, the Scanner responsible heads off to a monastery in Tibet to meditate and learn self-control.

 But… once you accept that this is not going to be a cerebral experience, Scanners 3 is unquestionably entertaining.
-Okay, so it’s trash… but it’s lively trash, and the tacky gore effects (yes, there’s an exploding head!), abundance of cleavage and entirely gratuitous nudity and wild performances from most of the cast (the climatic Scanner battle is a real treat) combine to ensure that this is a genuine six-pack party classic.
+Okay, so it’s trash… but it’s lively trash, and the tacky gore effects (yes, there’s an exploding head!), an abundance of cleavage and entirely gratuitous nudity and wild performances from most of the cast (the climatic Scanner battle is a real treat) combine to ensure that this is a genuine six-pack party classic.

 The gloriously mad Scanners 3 marked the end of the direct sequels to Cronenberg’s original film, but the Scanners concept wasn’t quite finished with yet.
 Scanner Cop appeared in 1994, directed by original producer Pierre David, and this unleashed a sub-franchise when it spawned a sequel, confusingly titled Scanners IV: Scanner Cop in the USA and Scanner Cop II elsewhere.
 Both fall outside the remit of this article but will be covered separately…

-David Flint, MOV!ES and MAN!A
+David Flint, MOVIES and MANIA